projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    :align: center
    :name: hv-vcpu-schedule

-   ACRN vCPU scheduling flow under static CPU partitioning
+   ACRN vCPU Scheduling Flow Under Static CPU Partitioning

-As describes in the CPU virtualization overview, if under static CPU partitioning, ACRN implements a simple scheduling mechanism based on two threads: vcpu_thread and default_idle.
-A vCPU with VCPU_RUNNING state always runs in a vcpu_thread loop, meanwhile a vCPU with VCPU_PAUSED or VCPU_ZOMBIE state runs in default_idle loop.
-The detail behaviors in vcpu_thread and default_idle threads are illustrated in :numref:`hv-vcpu-schedule`:
+For static CPU partitioning, ACRN implements a simple scheduling mechanism based on two threads: vcpu_thread and default_idle.
+A vCPU in the VCPU_RUNNING state always runs in a vcpu_thread loop.
+A vCPU in the VCPU_PAUSED or VCPU_ZOMBIE state runs in a default_idle loop.
+The behaviors in the vcpu_thread and default_idle threads are illustrated in :numref:`hv-vcpu-schedule`:

 -  The **vcpu_thread** loop will do the loop of handling VM exits, and pending requests around the VM entry/exit.
    It will also check the reschedule request then schedule out to default_idle if necessary.
-See `vCPU Thread`_ for more details of vcpu_thread.
+See `vCPU Thread`_ for more details about vcpu_thread.

 -  The **default_idle** loop simply does do_cpu_idle while also
    checking for need-offline and reschedule requests.